-0. 13pp:// A. In-book links take you to a location within the textbook.
+A. In-book links take you to a location within the textbook.
 For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
-N/A Additional Information: No within book links found throughout the book.
+Pass Additional Information: 20/20 within hyperlinks worked.
+All within links were found on page 3 and 4.
+Only 20 within links were found throughout the book.
+All within links were found in the beggining of the book.
+All links worked and were descriptive enough to convey meaning.
+Using the Acessibility checker, navigation links passed.
 B. Live hyperlinks take you to any website or webpages external to the book.
-Fail Additional Information: 20/20 live links worked.
-The link were found on pages 2 (2 links), 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, and 20.
-All links were in URL form.
+Fail Additional Information: 5/5 live links worked.
+The link were found on pages 7 (2 links), 9 (2 links), and 72.
+All links worked and were in URL form.
 The text-to-speech function read the link in URL form.
 Using the accessibility checker, the navigation links passed.
 C. Live links take you to the correct webpage that is functioning properly.
+Pass

-Pass Additional Information: 20/20 live links worked.
-The link were found on pages 2 (2 links), 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15,
+Additional Information: 5/5 live links worked.
+The link were found on pages 7 (2 links), 9 (2 links), and 72.

-16, 17, 18, 19, and 20.
 The accessibility checker showed nagivation links passed.
 D. Live links are descriptive enough for the users to know where it should take them.
-Fail Additional Information: 1/20 live links were descriptive enough.
-The link were found on pages 2 (2 links), 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, and 20.
-Almost links were in URL (www.) form, except for the one of the links on page 2.
+Fail Additional Information: 0/5 live links were descriptive enough.
+The link were found on pages 7 (2 links), 9 (2 links), and 72.
+All links were in URL (www.) form.
 The text-to-speech function read the links in URL form.
 Using the accessibility checker, navigation links passed.

-9. Color and Contrast A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
-Pass Additional Information: Pgs 6-125 were checked.
+9. Color and Contrast

+A. All information within the material that is conveyed using color is also available in a manner that is compatible with those that do not perceive color, and information conveyed by color is also conveyed in other ways.
+Pass Additional Information: Pgs 11-55 were checked.
 Information not conveyed by color alone.
-Size of font was used to convey information as well as the style (bold vs non-bold text).
+Size of font was used to convey information as well as the style (bold vs non-bold text, Italics vs print).
 The chapter titles larger is size compared to the rest of the text.
-There was also text in italics.
+Definitions were in yellow background and black text.
 B. Information is conveyed from the sub- categories for contrast.
-Fail Additional Information: Pgs 6-125 were checked.
-Most pages had the contrast ratio of 4.51:1 and above (10.32:1).
+Pass Additional Information: Pgs 11-55 were checked.
+Most pages had the contrast ratio of 4.51:1 and above (11.98:1).
 The chapter titles were larger in size compared to the rest of the text.
-The chapter titles passed with 8.18:1 and 21.0:1 (given chapter titles were in two colors).
-Links were in blue and failed with a ratio of 8.59:1.
-Text in italics passed with a ratio of 12.46:1.
-"Key Takeaways" sections within a chapter were in white and on green background.
-"Key takeaways" failed with a 4.38:1.
-"Learning Objectives" sections within a chapter were in black on baige background.
-"Learning Objectives" passed with a ratio 8.21:1.
+The chapter titles passed with 21.0:1.
+There was text in italics which passed with a ratio of 20.04:1.
+Small headers at the top of the page passed with a ratio of 14.42:1.
+Subheadings within a chapter passed with a ratio of 20.05:1.
+Definitions were presented on a yellow background.
+The text for definitions passed with a ratio of 19.82:1.
+Theorem properties were on a green background and passed with a ratio of 20.19:1.